Here is How Much Money Rooftop Solar Systems Can Save for Households

 According to Mercom India Research’s Q2 2020 India Solar Market Update, residential solar installations made up for just about 3% of the total rooftop solar installed in India during the quarter.
 Mercom expects the growth in this segment to be two-fold year-over-year.

-Contact us if you are planning to install solar on your rooftop – email@example.com
+Contact us by filling out this form if you are planning to install a rooftop solar system for your home.